RLProteus/Resume/README.md

 ## Summary

-Experienced Site Reliability Engineer with a focus on GitOps and a demonstrated history of building secure, reliable platforms.
+Experienced Site Reliability Engineer with a focus on GitOps and demonstrated history of building secure, reliable platforms.
 Working to enable Product teams with SRE practices and DevOps culture.
+I strongly believe in the ‘shift left’ mentality and working to enable teams wherever possible.

 ---